aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/slicer/_index.md

 | --- | --- | --- |
 | value | [PlacementType](../placementtype/) | The value to set. |

+**Remarks**

+NOTE: This member is now obsolete.
+Instead, please use [Shape.Placement](../shape.placement/) property.
+This property will be removed 12 months later since January 2026.
+Aspose apologizes for any inconvenience you may have experienced.

 ### getLockedAspectRatio() {#getLockedAspectRatio--}

 <b>@deprecated.</b> Please use the 'lockedAspectRatio' property instead.
 Indicates whether locking aspect ratio.